 In another article I talk about the tension between the urgent and the important, so now I want to address another reason for poor strategy execution; the general lack of visibility on a “real time” basis into the decisions made and actions taken that will either drive the strategy or not.
 The intent of steps 6-7 in Hoshin Planning is to ensure a repeatable review process, and I would venture to say that most organizations have a governance model of some kind in place to review performance at regular intervals.
 However, monthly or quarterly review sessions, no matter how well designed, are not sufficient in a dynamic business environment to really manage strategy execution well.
 In fact, if I wanted to be deliberately provocative I could make a pretty strong case that monthly review sessions are not really very Lean because they represent a “batch and queue” mentality.

-And, quite frankly, there’re no need to operate this way anymore because Phase 5 Group has developed a platform solution specifically designed to create ongoing visibility into the status of all improvement work taking place across your organization and how that work supports its key strategic objectives.
+And, quite frankly, there’re no need to operate this way anymore because EON has developed a platform solution specifically designed to create ongoing visibility into the status of all improvement work taking place across your organization and how that work supports its key strategic objectives.
 That platform is called EON.
 Through EON, companies can deploy strategy at all levels, link improvement projects to strategic objectives, generate and manage detailed improvement plans, and view the status of everything through our Leading Indicators Scorecard.

 One more thing…EON is not wedded to a particular strategy deployment method.
 On the contrary, you can use it irrespective of method because the value is tied to the visibility it creates and the intelligence it provides in executing the strategic objectives you’ve defined.